cjthedj97/blog/_posts/2019-11-07-disable-hyper-threading-ubuntu-debian.md

 !!!
 I tested a few different ways and to disable hyper threading and this is what I landed on

+{% include warning.html content="Tested on ubuntu 18.04 and debain 9" %}

 !!
 Tested on ubuntu 18.04 and debain 9

 **Non persistent**